dagim19/Railway-ticketing-system/README.md

       1.10	Communication Plan
   ## 2	System Analysis
       2.1	[Detail overview of the existing system]
-    2.2	Requirements Determination (you talk about what kind of method is used for requirement determination and why.
-The different types of sources of information relevant to the proposed system are described in detail)
+      2.2	Requirements Determination
+The requirement determination process for Railway Reservation System involves collecting information from different sources to determine the functional and non-functional requirements of the system.
+Sources of information relevant to the system include customer feedback, interviews with stakeholders, existing documentation, industry standards, and market research.
+Additionally, the requirements can also be determined based on the data requirements of the organization and the business objectives.
         2.2.1	Functional requirements
+The functional requirements of a Railway Reservation System include the ability to book tickets, check seat availability, track ticket status, and cancel tickets.
+Additionally, the system should also be able to generate reports, process payments, and provide customer support.
+Other requirements include the ability to handle multiple currencies, generate invoices, and provide integration with other systems.
         2.2.2	Non-functional requirements
+The non-functional requirements of a Railway Reservation System include security, scalability, reliability, maintainability, availability, and usability.
+Security requirements should ensure that information is securely stored and that customer data is protected from unauthorized access.
+Scalability requirements should ensure that the system is able to handle an increasing number of users and transactions.
+Reliability requirements should ensure that the system is able to handle large amounts of data and transactions without failure.
+Maintainability requirements should ensure that the system is easily maintainable and can be upgraded with minimal disruption.
+Availability requirements should ensure that the system is accessible to customers at all times.
+Finally, usability requirements should ensure that the system is easy to use for customers.
     2.3	Requirements Structuring
       2.3.1	Process modeling using DFD (describe your entire DFD, starting from Context Diagram all the way down to the Primitive DFD)
       2.3.2	Logic Modeling (using either of the three logic modeling methods)